Joniator/documentation/src/content/docs/Games/Minecraft Modpacks/amethystcraft.md

 After launching the modpack, it will check for updates, and download all mods, resource packs and shaders.

 :::note[Playing on the server]
-The official UwUcraft Server will be listed in the server list.
+The official Amethystcraft Server will be listed in the server list.
 If not, you can connect to `jonnyb.name`
 :::

 ## Updates